Prospective changes to approval of training

 Trainees considering undertaking dual training should contact the Education Officers for both programs before beginning dual training.

 A joint training program is a single, cohesive Advanced Training Program that results in the trainee being awarded more than one Fellowship.
-Joint training programs are Division Advanced Training Programs that usually conducted in conjunction with other postgraduate medical colleges.
+Joint training programs are Division Advanced Training Programs that are usually conducted in conjunction with other postgraduate medical colleges.
 Joint training programs offer significantly reduced overall training time when compared with the time it would take to achieve both Fellowships separately.

 Conjoint training involves a trainee undertaking two separate programs independently, each leading to the award of a different Fellowship.
 This may refer to training conjointly in two College programs (e.g. Divisional training in Geriatric Medicine and Faculty training in Rehabilitation Medicine), or training conjointly in a College program and a program run by another organisation (e.g. training in Addiction Medicine with the College and training in Addiction Psychiatry with the Royal Australian and New Zealand College of Psychiatrists).